Tattoo Removal Process Before and After ( actual client)

 Cost of Laser Tattoo Removal

 The number of sessions required to completely remove a tattoo depends on the size of the tattoo and the different colors of inks used.
 Black ink is the most receptive to the laser treatment and will be the first to disappear, but other colors may take several sessions or different types of laser.
-Each session can run up to $1,000 depending on the surgeon.
-The procedure is typically not covered by insurance companies as a legitimate medical procedure.
+Each session’s price is determined by the size and color of the tattoo.